 Daniel just completed his junior year at Colorado College.
-He is eager to return to Keewaydin, where he will be in Waramaug and help with sailing, hiking, and disc golf.
+He is eager to return to Keewaydin, where he will be in Waramaug and help with ultimate frisbee, hiking, and disc golf.
 Daniel grew up in Los Angeles, CA.

-Originally from Michigan and a graduate of Hope College and Tufts University, Tim is currently a seventh and eighth-grade science teacher at Marin Country Day School, north of San Francisco.
-In Waramaug, he will help with hiking and wrestling.
-He will be joined at camp by his wife, Jen, and their son, Townes (6 years old).
+Originally from Michigan and a graduate of Hope College and Tufts University.
+Tim is currently a seventh and eighth-grade science teacher at Marin Country Day School, north of San Francisco.
+In Waramaug, he will take boys on hiking adventures, and explorations by canoe.
+He will be joined at camp by his wife, Jen, and their son, Townes (7 years old).

 Angus grew up in Middlebury, VT and is a graduate of Wheaton College in Massachusetts.
-When he is not at Keewaydin Dunmore, he is a Program Coordinator for Addison Central Teens in Middlebury, VT.
-A skilled craftsman and athlete, he will be camp head of knife-craft and soccer.
-In Waramaug, he will also share his talents in disc golf and canoeing.
+When he is not at Keewaydin Dunmore, he is the After School Program Director at the Bridge School in Middlebury, VT.
+A skilled craftsman and athlete, he will help run knife craft, soccer, disc golf and canoeing.

 Amanda is a Songadeewin alumna and returns to the camp office.
 She is a homeowner in Bristol, VT where she lives with her fur-children: Harley, Australian cattle/ Catahoula mix, and Ollie, a Pekingese.

-Sam was on the Moos staff for two summers and has since led six Wilderness trips.
+Sam was on the Moos staff for two summers and has since led eight Wilderness trips.
 He is a graduate of Colby College where he majored in environmental studies.
-He is the founder and owner of Hermit Woods Trailbuilders, LLC and also ski patrols at Park City Ski Resort in the winters.
+He is the founder and owner of Hermit Woods Trailbuilders, LLC and also ski patrols in the winters.
 He will lead a Wilderness trip this summer.

-A rising junior at Earlham College in Indiana, he looks forward to helping out in soccer, hiking, basketball, climbing and swimming in Waramaug.
+A graduate of Earlham College in Indiana, he looks forward to helping out in soccer, hiking, basketball, climbing and swimming in Waramaug.
 Niall hails from Newton, MA.

 Pete was a camper in the early 1980s, including Wilderness.
 He then went on to work on the Waramaug staff for three summers.
 Pete lives in Hinesburg, VT and teaches in Williston.
-His 16-year-old son, Kyle, will be on the Wilderness trip.
 An outdoor enthusiast, Pete is excited to oversee the Wangan Room operations again this summer.